apache/iotdb/docs/Documentation/QuickStart.md

 IoTDB provides you two installation methods, you can refer to the following suggestions, choose one of them:

+* Installation from source code.
+If you need to modify the code yourself, you can use this method.
 * Installation from binary files.
 Download the binary files from the official website.
-This is the recommended method, in which you will get a binary released package which is out-of-the-box.
+This is the recommended method, in which you will get a binary released package which is out-of-the-box.(Comming Soon...)
-* Installation from source code.
-If you need to modify the code yourself, you can use this method.

 Here in the Quick Start part, we give a brief introduction of using source code to install IoTDB.
 For further information, please refer to Chapter 5 of this document.